Creating a New Kind of Doctor

 The Digestive Health program provides comprehensive care for gastroesophageal reflux disease; esophageal disorders; general gastroenterology conditions; liver, pancreas, and inflammatory bowel disease; and colon and anorectal disorders.
 This care is provided in an integrated clinic space with gastroenterologists, foregut and colorectal surgeons.

-The Abdominal Transplant Center is the first abdominal transplant program in Austin in years.
+The Abdominal Transplant Center is the first new abdominal transplant program in Austin in years.
 Both adult and pediatric patients are served for kidney, pancreas or simultaneous kidney and pancreas transplants, as well as those willing to be a living kidney donor.
+The program continues to grow quickly, providing a tremendous opportunity in Austin for patients with end-stage renal disease and diabetes mellitus.

 Other Clinical Work